epri-dev/DER-VET-GUI/DervetApp/README.md

 +-------------------+
 ```

+#### Migrating project.json from V1 to V2
+See powerpoint/dervet readme

 #### Adding a New Use Case
-1. In [extraResources/cases](extraResources/cases), add a folder containing project.json and application.json files that define a new use case.
+1. In [extraResources/cases](extraResources/cases), add a folder containing project.json files that define a new use case.
 2. In [extraResources/cases/cases.json](extraResources/cases/cases.json), add a new entry with the name of the directory you added in Step #1 and the desired display name in the case-selection dropdown menu.
 3. Verify (or ask a developer to verify) that the case loads and runs in the app as expected.